 Once you have made your hole, add it to the British Hedgehog Preservation Society’s Hedgehog Street map.

-Don’t use chemical slug pellets
+Don’t use chemical slug pellets or pesticides

 Slugs poisoned by chemicals will end up in the food chain, and even though the amount of slug poison needed to kill a hedgehog is extremely high there have been several cases of dead hedgehogs found with very high levels of metaldehyde (the active ingredient in most commercial slug pellets) in their system.